alimium/employment-optimization-problem/README.md

 Where _`w_i_j`_ is the overtime work hours of employee _`j`_ on date _`i`_.

 Looking at the table, it seems that the overtime work hours are too high and it leads to extra costs for the company.
 The directors and the HR department have agreed to recruit new employees to reduce the overtime work hours.
-However, the fillowing conditions must be met:
+However, the following conditions must be met:

 - No current employee can be fired.
 - New employees will be considered to all the conditions for the current employees.